-No changes were made to the annual bonus target percentage.
-An award of 95% of the target was granted to the CEO and the wider workforce (i).
+No changes were made to the annual bonus target percentage in respect of the period ending 31 December 2023.
+However, the annual bonus percentage target for the CEO was increased to 60% following the recommendation of Aon effective from the bonus period commencing 1 January 2024.
+An award of 105% of the target was granted to the CEO and the bonus funding for the wider workforce was approved at 105% of target.